-- 4. The next screen asks you the location to save the newly created file.
-Simply click the Create button since the location in which Xcode chooses to save the files is within the current project. - 5.
-Your project window should now look like Figure 7-7.
-Click the RadioStation. swift file.
+4. Your project window should now look like Figure 7-8.
+Click the

+RadioStation.swift file.
 Notice that the stub of your new RadioStation class is already present.
 Now, fill in the empty class so it looks like Listing 7-1, your RadioStation Swift file.

-Figure 7-7.
+Figure 7-8.
 Your newly created file in the workspace window